ASIO Audio Test signal generator specifications

 The sweep wave generator

 The sweep generator employs a swept sine wave function and does not include DC correction.
 You may choose between a linear or a logarithmic sweep.
 It can sweep up or down.
-The samples are generated in real time - as in the case with the sine wave generator - directly into the the sound card's buffers with no pre-buffering.
+The samples are generated in real time - as in the case with the sine wave generator - directly into the sound card's buffers with no pre-buffering.
 The minimum frequency is 10 Hz and the maximum frequency is 22050 Hz.
 Attenuation values allowed are the same as for the tone burst generator.
 The minimum sweep duration is 0.01 seconds and the maximum is 60 seconds.
 Duration is rounded up to the nearest multiple of sound buffer's sample size.
 A linear taper is applied to the end of the signal, of a duration equal to the sound card's buffer sample size.
 During taper down, the frequency is held at the ending frequency requested.

 The white noise generator

 The latest version (2.20) has a white Gaussian noise generator.
 The pseudo-random number generator employs the "Mother-Of-All" generator invented by George Marsaglia and provides an excellent even distribution.
-The code for this can be found at http://www.agner.org/random/.
-The overlaid Gaussian window is a codification of the Box–Muller transform in its basic form to provide a zero-centered normal distribution of the samples.
+The code for this can be found at https://www.agner.org/random/.
+The overlaid Gaussian window is a codification of the Box-Muller transform in its basic form to provide a zero-centered normal distribution of the samples.
 The output was thoroughly tested to ensure uniform distribution with a Gaussian curve.

 The pink noise generator

-The pink noise generator employs an algorithm by Andrew Simper of Vellocet, a C++ implementation derived from the code provided by the following people mainly from the music-dsp mailing list: Allan Herriman, James McCartney, Phil Burk and Paul Kellet and the web page by Robin Whittle: http://www.firstpr.com.au/dsp/pink-noise/
+The pink noise generator employs an algorithm by Andrew Simper of Vellocet, a C++ implementation derived from the code provided by the following people mainly from the music-dsp mailing list: Allan Herriman, James McCartney, Phil Burk and Paul Kellet and the web page by Robin Whittle: https://www.firstpr.com.au/dsp/pink-noise/

 Warning - pink noise contains frequencies below the range of hearing that may damage your speakers at very high levels.
 Turn down the bass if you want to pump up the sound, or watch your speaker cones for excessive movement.